Summary

 - Over a third of the total burden of disease experienced by Australians could be prevented by tackling modifiable risk factors such as increasing your level of physical activity.

-- The sedentary nature of our lifestyle can also lead to poorer health outcomes – around 90% of Australian children have 10 hours or more screen time each week.
+- The sedentary nature of our lifestyle can also lead to poorer health outcomes – around 90% of Australian children engage in screen-based activities (24% spend more than 20 hours and 40% spend between 10 and 19 hours on screen time each week).

-- National guidelines recommend Australian adults do 2 ½–5 hours of moderate intensity physical activity, or 1 ¼ to 2 ½ hours of vigorous intensity physical activity each week.
+- National guidelines recommend Australian adults do 2 ½ to 5 hours of moderate intensity physical activity, or 1 ¼ to 2 ½ hours of vigorous intensity physical activity each week, or an equivalent combination.

-- It is also recommended that adults do muscle strengthening activities on at least two days per week.
+- It is also recommended that adults do muscle strengthening activities on at least 2 days per week.

 On this page